 So, how will it work?

 Simple, parents drive around town ⏤ with or without the kid in tow ⏤ and record the hum of the engine and motion of the vehicle on an accompanying smartphone app.
 There’s no minimum number of miles to drive and users can record specific trips or their favorite routes.
 After wirelessly syncing the data to the crib, the app is then used to turn it off and on at bedtime.
 “Parents can set a timer, or they can choose a specific journey to recreate,” says Areas.
-There’s no sensor to detect when a baby finally dozes off.
+The MAX Motor Dreams doesn’t have a sensor to detect when a baby finally dozes off.

 Obviously, Ford’s crib resembles Dr. Harvey Karp’s Snoo Smart Sleeper, and by the company’s own admission, it’s a bit of an advertising gimmick.
 The idea was pitched by Ogilvy & Mather as a way to promote the family-friendly CMax & SMax series, and the crib was created by Spanish design firm Espada y Santa Cruz.
 Sleep experts weren’t consulted, and only one crib has been manufactured to date; it’s being raffled off for charity.